 After the breathing tube is out, you will be encouraged to cough and take deep breaths every couple of hours.
 This will be uncomfortable due to soreness, but it is very important that you do this to keep mucus from collecting in your lungs and possibly causing pneumonia.
 Your nurse will show you how to hug a pillow tightly against your chest while coughing to help ease the discomfort.

 You will get pain medicine if you are hurting.
 Ask for the medicine before you become extremely uncomfortable.

-Once you are home, it will be important to keep the surgical area clean and dry.
+Once you're home, it will be important to keep the surgical area clean and dry.
 You will be given specific bathing instructions.
-Your healthcare provider will remove the sutures or surgical staples during a follow-up office visit, if they were not removed before leaving the hospital.
+Your healthcare provider will remove the stitches or surgical staples during a follow-up office visit, if they were not removed before leaving the hospital.